 Victims of OSU plane crash remembered

-The plane was one of three returning to Stillwater after a game against Colorado in Boulder when it crashed on ranch land about 40 miles east of Denver on Jan.
-27, 2001.
-It took off in light snow and crashed about 35 minutes later.
+The plane was returning to Stillwater after a game against Colorado in Boulder when it crashed in a field 40 miles east of Denver.

 The victims will be remembered at 6:37 p.m. when the OSU library bell will toll 10 times, as is done each year.

 They also were honored Wednesday night at halftime of OSU's home game against Texas.
 Former coach Eddie Sutton and three former players addressed the crowd, which included relatives of eight of the victims, and it was announced that the school has retired the No. 10 jersey.

 Nancy Horner, left, with Oklahoma State, and Kelli Engelsman, wife of Adams County official Roger Engelsman, carry a wreath at the OSU plane crash memorial in Byers, Colo., on Thursday.
 AP